Royalty payment: Muslim countries

-Trade mark
+Trademark

-Trade marks are words, logos, slogans, sounds, or other distinctive expressions that distinguish the source, origin, or sponsorship of a good or service (in which they are generally known as service marks).
+Trademarks are words, logos, slogans, sounds, or other distinctive expressions that distinguish the source, origin, or sponsorship of a good or service (in which they are generally known as service marks).
 Trade marks offer the public a means of identifying and assuring themselves of the quality of the good or service.
 They may bring consumers a sense of security, integrity, belonging, and a variety of intangible appeals.
 The value that inures to a trade mark in terms of public recognition and acceptance is known as goodwill.

 A trade mark right is an exclusive right to sell or market under that mark within a geographic territory.
 The rights may be licensed to allow a company other than the owner to sell goods or services under the mark.
 A company may seek to license a trade mark it did not create to achieve instant name recognition rather than accepting the cost and risk of entering the market under its own brand that the public does not necessarily know or accept.
 Licensing a trade mark allows the company to take advantage of already-established goodwill and brand identification.

 Like patent royalties, trade mark royalties may be assessed and divided in a variety of different ways, and are expressed as a percentage of sales volume or income, or a fixed fee per unit sold.
 When negotiating rates, one way companies value a trade mark is to assess the additional profit they will make from increased sales and higher prices (sometimes known as the "relief from royalty") method.

 Trade mark rights and royalties are often tied up in a variety of other arrangements.
 Trade marks are often applied to an entire brand of products and not just a single one.
 Because trade mark law has as a public interest goal of the protection of a consumer, in terms of getting what they are paying for, trade mark licences are only effective if the company owning the trade mark also obtains some assurance in return that the goods will meet its quality standards.
 When the rights of trade mark are licensed along with a know-how, supplies, pooled advertising, etc., the result is often a franchise relationship.
 Franchise relationships may not specifically assign royalty payments to the trade mark licence, but may involve monthly fees and percentages of sales, among other payments.

 In a long-running dispute in the United States involving the valuation of the DHL trade mark of DHL, it was reported that experts employed by the IRS surveyed a wide range of businesses and found a broad range of royalties for trade mark use from a low of 0.1% to a high of 15%.